Ytemiloluwa/Chorcast/README.md

 ### PodcastApp with SwiftUI, Combine, Redux, CoreData &amp; CloudKit (Currently in Development)

-## Latest Development of PodcastApp as of 15/12/2022
+## Latest Development of Chorcast as of 15/12/2022

 ## iOS ( Dark Mode )